droobilicious/APITemplates/template2/ReadMe.md

    - Controller
       - parses details from request and does validation
       - no HTTP activity lower than this layer
+      - wraps error from further down the stack in an appropriate JSON response
+      - each controller returns either an OK status with the result, or an ERROR status with error details
+   - Service
-   - Service - The business logic, exports methods that are used by the controller
+      - The business logic, exports methods that are used by the controller
-   - Data Access Layer -  used by the service layer to interact with the database
+   - Data Access Layer
+      - used by the service layer to interact with the database

 - Modules used
    - cors  - Cross Origin Resource Sharing
    - dotenv  - Config management